uclapi/uclapi/README.md

 python manage.py create_timetable_lock
 python manage.py update_timetable_gencache
 ```
-**Note: As said previosuly these require valid credentials and for you to be on the UCL network to use**
+**Note: As said previously these require valid credentials and for you to be on the UCL network to use**